 Exactly the motto of their endless preaching!
 They want to appear as savior of womankind.

 Most crucially, I feel, one characteristic common amongst these faux-feminists is that for each of them, a woman’s empowerment is all about engaging in sex, with him preferably.
-It does not truly matter to them if she is being discriminated at workplace or not, if she is succumbed under societal pressures.
-All they are looking for mostly, is, sexual pleasure and crave to have(or rather say, possess )feminist women as friends and girlfriend(s)as shining trophies to serve as evidences of their enlightened worldview and feminist outlook.
+It does not truly matter to them if she is being discriminated against at the workplace or not if she succumbs under societal pressures.
+All they are looking for most, is, sexual pleasure and crave to have(or rather say, possess )feminist women as friends and girlfriend(s)as shining trophies to serve as evidence of their enlightened worldview and feminist outlook.

-Let me conclude by a quote(author unknown) I came across on an post by an acquaintance ”
+Let me conclude with a quote(author unknown) I came across on a post by an acquaintance ”